Target icon in blue green

 Litigation Support for Georgia Family Law Attorneys

-Family law matters — divorce, child custody modification, alimony disputes, and protective order proceedings — generate the largest volume of PI referrals from Georgia attorneys.
-The evidentiary connections are direct.
-Surveillance evidence of a spouse's activities is relevant to fault-ground divorce claims under O.C.G.A. § 19-5-3 and alimony determinations under O.C.G.A. § 19-6-1.
-Child custody investigation evidence addresses the statutory factors under O.C.G.A. § 19-9-3 that Georgia courts weigh in initial custody determinations and modification hearings.
-This firm takes direction from the attorney on evidence priorities, report formats, and delivery timelines from the outset.
+Family law matters generate the largest volume of PI referrals from Georgia attorneys.
+Divorce, child custody modification, alimony disputes, protective order proceedings all produce direct evidentiary needs.
+Surveillance evidence of a spouse's activities is relevant to fault-ground divorce claims under O.C.G.A. § 19-5-3.
+That same evidence factors into alimony determinations under O.C.G.A. § 19-6-1.
+Child custody investigation evidence addresses the statutory factors under O.C.G.A. § 19-9-3 that Georgia courts weigh in initial determinations and modification hearings.
+NLA Private Investigator takes direction from the attorney on evidence priorities and report formats from the outset.
+Details on investigation scope for custody matters are on the child custody investigation page.

 Litigation Support for Georgia Civil Litigation Attorneys